delightio/delight.ios/README.md

 Basic Setup
 -----------

-1. Sign up on [http://delight.io](http://delight.io) to receive your app token
+1. Sign up on [http://delight.io](http://delight.io) to receive your app token.

 2. Add Delight.framework to your target.
 Also make sure the following frameworks are linked:
     * AssetsLibrary